1941 Auckland Rugby League season: ARL Schoolboy Management Committee

 In May it was reported that 39 teams had been nominated in the schoolboys competition.

 Auckland Rugby League Referees Association

 They held their annual meeting on March 10 at the ARL Board Rooms in Greys Buildings.
 They elected the following officers”- President, Mr, Les Bull; vice-president, Mr. G. McGowatt; delegate to the ARL, Mr. William Mincham; delegate to the junior control board, Mr. J. Short; delegate to the senior management committee, Mr. J. Kelly; delegate to the New Zealand Referees’ Association, Mr. Les Bull; secretary, Mr. Thomas E. Skinner; treasurer, Mr. A. E. Chapman; auditor, Mr. Percy Rogers; official critic, Mr. S. Billman; examination committee Messrs.
 Renton and Brady; appointment board, Mr. Percy Rogers; executive, Messrs.
 Maurice Wetherill, R. Otto, and Hawkes.
-At their meeting on June 3 they farewelled Seargant N. D. McIvor who was going to war.
+At their meeting on June 3 they farewelled Sergeant N. D. McIvor who was going to war.
 With 50 members present best wishes and a safe return were wished and Mr. G. McCowatt presented him with an inscribed notecase.